The University of Massachusetts Amherst

 • The lifetime borrowing limit on all federal student loans (undergraduate and graduate combined, excluding borrowed Parent PLUS loans) will be capped at $257,500.

-• Borrowers of federal loans disbursed before July 1, 2026, will be exempt from the new borrowing caps for up to three years as they complete their program.
+• Borrowers of federal loans disbursed before July 1, 2026, will be exempt from the new borrowing caps for up to three years, or for the remaining time required to complete their existing degree program, whichever period is shorter.
+This time frame is based on the minimum published length of your program minus the time you have already completed.

 Federal Pell Grant Eligibility